1300 Olney Sandy Spring Rd.

 Cheri graduated from North Dakota State University in 1995, having received a bachelors of science in veterinary technology.
 She has worked in many veterinary hospitals across the country including two emergency practices and a cats only practice.
 She recently moved from Minneapolis, Minnesota, and is finding the winters in Maryland to be much milder than Minnesota winters!
 Working with cats, even the cranky ones, is what suits her the most.
 She recently lost her true feline companion of 19 years (the cat who taught her to handle and appreciate cranky cats) and it took her a while to find a new friend.
 Pixie is currently the only cat being spoiled at Cheri's house.
 When not at work, Cheri can be found at the movies, gaming (either on a computer or board games), or knitting.

-Ever since Michelle can remember, she has always had a passion for caring for animals and always knew this would be her life-long career.
-She began in the veterinary field in 2003 as a kennel technician and then in 2006, after some college experience, she changed positions to a veterinary technician.
-Michelle graduated from Wilson College in PA in 2009 with a Bachelors of Science degree in Veterinary Medical Technology and became a Registered Veterinary Technician that same year after passing her boards.
-Michelle joined the OSSVH staff in the fall of 2010.
-When not working or playing with her own animals, Michelle enjoys scrap booking, taking pictures, camping, hiking, kayaking, traveling, walking, and other outdoor activities.
-Michelle and her husband share their lives with a ferret named Abbey, a cat named Woody, and Kirby the Golden Retriever.
+~~Ever since Michelle can remember, she has always had a passion for caring for animals and always knew this would be her life-long career.
+She began working in the veterinary field in 2003 and then decided to go to school for it.
+Michelle graduated from Wilson College in Chambersburg, Pennsylvania in 2009 with a Bachelors of Science degree in Veterinary Medical Technology and became a Registered Veterinary Technician that same year.
+Michelle joined the OSSVH family in 2010.
+She has a special interest in anesthesia, surgery, dentistry, and radiology.
+When not working, Michelle enjoys spending time with her family, playing with her pets, taking pictures, the beach, camping, hiking, kayaking, traveling, walking, and other outdoor activities.
+Michelle and her husband share their lives with their children, Owen and Alaina, and their pets, a ferret named Abbey, a cat named Woody, and Kirby the Golden Retriever.

 Chris has been working in the veterinary field since 2002, initially satisfying his love for animals by working as a Radiology Technician at a Specialty Hospital, he also went on to work with primates and misc. animals with the Division on Veterinary Resources at the National Institutes of Health.Also spending a year working with the Research Team at Georgetown University.In 2013 Chris was contracted out to help with the start up of the new Montgomery County Animal Services and Adoption Center.
 In the last 2 years since he is so passionate about all aspects of veterinary medicine, he worked at an Orthopedic Specialty Hospital as a recovery technician.
 He is especially challenged by being motivated to constantly learn and improve.
 During his spare time Chris and his wife Ana, love staying at bed and breakfasts and spending their weekends exploring.
 They enjoy visiting historical sites.
 When they are not traveling, they enjoy their four-legged children -- two Chihuahuas, a miniature Yorkie and a Bichon.
 Other interests include photography and camping and festivals.